8 Genius Non-Food Ways to Use Your Freezer

 Clean jeans without water

-It can be nerve-wracking to wash a nice pair of jeans: There’s no guarantee they won’t shrink or fade (but if they do shrink, here's how to un-shrink them).
+It can be nerve-wracking to wash a nice pair of jeans: There’s no guarantee they won’t shrink or fade.
 Instead, turn to the freezer when high-quality denim gets smelly.
 Place the jeans in a canvas bag and freeze overnight.
 Low temperatures kill bacteria from skin cells that cause odor.
-P.S.: Here are surprising reasons you smell.
+You might not throw your jeans in the washing machine after this, but you can totally clean these surprising things in your washing machine.

 De-bug wooden antiques